AckerlyXu/heima/articles/active-directory/active-directory-appssoaccess-whatis.md

-<properties
+---
-	pageTitle="What is application access and single sign-on with Azure Active Directory? | Azure" description="Use Azure Active Directory to enable single sign-on to all of the SaaS and web applications that you need for business." services="active-directory"
+title: What is application access and single sign-on with Azure Active Directory? | Azure
+description: Use Azure Active Directory to enable single sign-on to all of the SaaS and web applications that you need for business.
-	documentationCenter=""
-	authors="asmalser-msft"
-	manager="femila"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.date="08/15/2016"
-	wacn.date=""/>
+services: active-directory
+documentationCenter: ''
+authors: asmalser-msft
+manager: femila
+editor: ''

+ms.service: active-directory
+ms.date: 08/15/2016
+wacn.date: ''
+---

 #What is application access and single sign-on with Azure Active Directory?